 This morning travel deeper into the Japanese Alps, approximately 3.5 hours to Nagano, firstly by bullet train to Nagoya and then journey on the limited express train to Nagano.
 Upon arrival, stop in Yudanaka in search for the snow monkeys (Japanese Macques) at Jigokudani Yaen-Koen Monkey Park.
 There is around a 30-minute walk through the forested valley along paths, occasionally on an incline, from the bus park to the main pool where the monkeys bathe.
 Accustomed to humans, the monkeys can be observed up-close, and they almost completely ignore their human guests.
 Please keep in mind that the snow monkeys are wild, not domestic animals and sighting them is never guaranteed, particularly during the breeding season which runs from late September through to November.

-In Nagano, stop to visit the 7th-century Zenkoji Temple, before continuing by road to Matsumoto.
+Also visit the 7th-century Zenkoji Temple, one of Japan's most prolific Buddhist temples before continuing by road to Matsumoto.